-1. Reduced Stress
+1. Reduces Stress

 Symptoms of OCD can be very stressful for those diagnosed with the condition.
-Meditation is known to help with reducing stress, as it encourages practitioners to focus all of their thoughts and energy onto the present moment, rather than on other factors.
+Meditation is known to help with reducing stress, as it encourages someone to focus all of their thoughts and energy onto the present moment, rather than on other factors.
 In turn, they are able to experience an increased sense of relaxation.

 2. Improves Self-Awareness

-3. Increases Sense of Calm
+3. Increases a Sense of Calm

-A person may experience a deepened state of relaxation and calmness while meditating.3 This may be because focusing one’s attention can decrease any jumbled thoughts that may be crowding their mind.
+A person may experience a deepened state of relaxation and calmness while meditating.3 This may be because purposefully focusing one’s attention can decrease any jumbled thoughts that may be crowding their mind.
 Additionally, meditation may result in enhanced physical and emotional well-being, in turn producing internal peace and balance in the midst of feeling tense, overwhelmed, and distressed.3

 4. Increases Mindfulness

-Meditation Techniques for OCD
+OCD Meditation Techniques

 Types of meditation that are helpful for managing OCD symptoms include: